tvdboom/ATOM/docs_sources/user_guide.md

  [ATOMRegressor](../API/ATOM/atomregressor) instance (note that all examples use it as variable name for the instance).
 * `model`: Refers to one of the [model](#models) instances.
-* **pipeline**: Refers to the collection of data cleaning, feature engineering and training steps performed by `atom`.
+* **pipeline**: Refers to the collection of data cleaning, feature engineering and training steps performed by `atom` for a specific dataset.
 * **missing values**: Refers to the values in the `missing` attribute.
 * **categorical columns**: Refers to all columns with dtype.kind not in `ifu`.
 * **estimator**: Actual estimator corresponding to a model.
 Implemented by an external package.